 Here at the Green Burial Company we understand that it is an upsetting time for you and our caring staff can help and liaise with funeral directors to organise the perfect funeral.
-We give consideration to practical issues such as caring for the deceased, lifting carrying and transport and can make all these arrangements for you.

 We can offer advice but further information can be obtained from The Natural Death Centre